 Sweet Lord, it is unbelievable to me how much a person who has been on this earth for less than five years can amass.
 The sheer number of stuffed animals that the Circus owns is unfathomable to me.
 She has little plastic horses in every shape, size, breed, and color.
 Let’s also not discount the other varieties of plastic animals we have on hand: a bald eagle, a grizzly bear, a mountain lion, a silver back gorilla, a water buffalo – and she can specifically identify each of them.

 All of the paraphernalia that comes with four year olds is just cra-cra.

 If you’ve followed along with the 70’s Landing Pad renovation, you know that we took what was the master bedroom walk-in closet and turned it into the Circus’ playroom.
 It worked out perfectly, as the closet backed up right to her bedroom.

 However, walking into that playroom was essentially like walking into a black hole of toys.
 Consider yourself blessed if you only stepped on one plastic horse that made you mutter a cuss word or two under your breath.
 When we moved in, we just kind of threw all her toys in there, threw up a couple cheap shelves and called it a day.

 That was a mistake.

 This space desperately needed shelves that didn’t bow in the middle and lots of them.
 Doing a “spinoff” of the bathroom shelving at our previous house in the Circus’ playroom didn’t occur to me until last week.
-So, this past weekend I put these bad boys in and life in the playroom is a touch more organized – and cute if I do say so myself. 😉
+So this past weekend, I built these shelves in between two walls in the playroom and life there is a touch more organized – and cute if I do say so myself. 😉

 And let’s just be real, we all know those shelves aren’t going to stay that organized after a couple of days, hell, a couple of hours.
 I gave it a shot though.